Use this endpoint to send data to one or more variables of a Device

 | POST | https://industrial.api.ubidots.com/api/v1.6/devices/<device_label>/ |

-Where <device_label> is a string with the label of the Device to which data will be sent to.
+Where <device_label> is the label of the Device that receives the data.

 Headers

-The "X-Auth-Token" and "Content-Type" headers are required to your request:
+The "X-Auth-Token" and "Content-Type" headers are required in your request:

 | Header | Value | Required? | Description |